stephencweiss/stephencharlesweiss.com/content/blog/2019-07-14/gatsby-config-plugin-syntax.md

 }
 ```

-The former is just shorthand because for those, I didn’t need to add any configuration.
+The former is just shorthand because for those, I didn't need to add any configuration.
 What happens if I install a plugin that _does_ require more detail about how it will be used?
-That’s where the fact that writing just `gatsby-plugin-emotion` is shorthand for an object starts to matter.
+That's where the fact that writing just `gatsby-plugin-emotion` is shorthand for an object starts to matter.

 Using the `gatsby-mdx` as an example, we can see this in practice: